suncoast-devs/handbook/lessons/career-looking/job-resources.md

 Some local companies may have Internship opportunities available.

-Here is an example list of companies that have advertised development/ tech internships in the past through their own websites, job search sites or [Internships.com](https://www.internships.com/)\*:
+Here is an example list of companies that have advertised development/ tech internships in the past through their own websites, job search sites, or [Internships.com](https://www.internships.com/)\*:

 - [VASTEC](https://www.vastec.com/)